Old Pitt's grave.

 Pet Cemetery.

-Old Pitt lived most of her life as one of the famed elephants of John Robinson III.
-At its zenith, Robinson's Great Combination Show had the largest herd in the captive world, but a bank panic in 1916 forced him to sell out to Ringling Brothers.
+Famous elephant Old Pitt lived most of her life as a performer in Robinson's Great Combination Show.
+John Robinson III at one time had the largest captive elephant herd in the world, but a bank panic in 1916 forced him to sell out to Ringling Brothers.

-Robinson retired to a farm in Terrace Park, a Cincinnati suburb, but kept four of his oldest elephants -- Clara, Tillie, Tony and Pitt -- with him.
+Robinson retired to a farm in Terrace Park, a Cincinnati suburb, but kept four of his senior elephants -- Clara, Tillie, Tony, and Old Pitt -- with him.
 Neighbors became accustomed to seeing elephants pulling plows, or wandering along the roads.

 Robinson died in 1921.
-Over the next decade, Clara, Tillie and Tony joined him (Tillie was buried wearing her nurse's cap).
-Finally, in 1942, Mrs. Robinson gave Pitt, who was then more than 100 years old, to the Cole Brothers circus.
-In August of 1943, the circus was working its way across Montana in a series of one-nighters, on its way toward Salt Lake City.
+Over the following decade, Clara, Tillie, and Tony joined him (Tillie was buried wearing her nurse's cap).
+Finally, in 1942, Mrs. Robinson gave Pitt, who was supposedly more than 100 years old, to the Cole Brothers circus.
+In August of 1943 the circus was working its way across Montana in a series of one-nighters, on its way toward Salt Lake City.
 On August 6th they pulled into Dillon in the southwest part of the state.
 Old Pitt never left.

-The elephants were grouped together at the fairgrounds when a severe storm approached.
-Out of nowhere, a bolt of lightning zapped down and struck Pitt, knocking her over and killing her instantly.
-The other elephants were badly stunned and disheveled, but recovered, as did circus owner Zach Terrell, who was attending them.
+The elephants were lined up at the entrance, ready to make their grand entry to perform Ballet of the Elephants, when a severe storm approached.
+Out of nowhere, a bolt of lightning filled the sky and zapped Pitt, knocking her down, killing her instantly.
+The other elephants were badly stunned but recovered, as did circus owner Zach Terrell, who was attending them.

-Almost 70 years later, the grave, marker and fence still can be found at the Beaverhead County Fairgrounds, back behind the rodeo stands in the middle of a field.
-A small sapling has been added inside the fence.
-When we visited early one morning, it all seemed very lonely, but it is probably less so when an event is taking place.
-Note to all those visiting early in the morning: There is high hurricane fence all around the Fairgrounds, but only the half around the main entrance has the barbed wire on top of it.
+Over 75 years later the grave marker and fence still can be found at the Beaverhead County Fairgrounds, back behind the rodeo stands, in the middle of a field.
+A tree has been planted inside the fence.
+When we visited early one morning, it seemed very lonely, but it is probably less so when an event is taking place.
+Note to all those visiting early in the morning: a high hurricane fence surrounds the Fairgrounds, but only the half around the main entrance has the barbed wire on top of it.

 Also see: Elephant Burial Ground | Roadside Pet Cemetery